abdulrahman043/CAPSTONE_PROJECT/README.md

 b.
 Ease the process of finding a co-op opportunity for students.

 ## Included Features:
-Signin, SignUp, SignOut, Contact Form, Post Co-op Opportunities, View all opportunities,
+Sign in, Sign Up, Sign Out, Contact Form, Post Co-op Opportunities, View all opportunities, apply for a co-op opportunity, and view all applicants.